 - Enhances overall management – Continuous learning allows senior executives to better manage their employees as well as the business and operations in general.

 - Stay relevant: Business leaders need to function effectively in this rapidly changing world without a break and be ready to adapt and take on challenges.
 Updating their skillsets will directly impact the competitiveness of the organization.

-- Pay it forward: Continuous learning isn’t just about one senior executive.
+- Pay it forward: The importance of leadership learning extends beyond just one senior executive.
 Lifelong learning helps develop leadership skills which then translates into fostering learning in employees.